foolishsailor/myTeam/README.md

-# Responsive Design, React and Styled Components
+# Responsive Design with React and Styled Components

 *** In Process ***